honglu2875/SkynetTheMarketCrusher/README.md

 - show an intraday historical chart and optionally attach an alternate timeframe (USE_ALT_TIMEFRAME),
 - and trade.

-During trading, an agent can take the following actions (TradeEnv.step(action))
+During trading, an agent can take the following actions
 - action=0: do nothing
 - action=1: long
 - action=2: short
 - action=3: flatten

-Once ```TradeEnv.step()``` method is invoked, an action will be taken, the next candlestick will be loaded and the chart will be updated.
+Once ```TradeEnv.step(action)``` method is invoked, the corresponding action will be taken.
+The next candlestick will be loaded and the chart will be updated.

 **TradeWrapper:**
 Wrap around TradeEnv to make it more suitable for DQN training.